Darsssiiieee/CSS_FLEX/README.md

     - **row (default)**: left to right in ltr; right to left in rtl
     - **row-reverse**: right to left in ltr; left to right in rtl
     - **column**: same as row but top to bottom
     - **column-reverse**: same as row-reverse but bottom to top
-* flex-wrap:By default, flex items will all try to fit onto one line.
+* flex-wrap: By default, flex items will all try to fit onto one line.
 You can change that and allow the items to wrap as needed with this property.
     - **nowrap (default)**: all flex items will be on one line
     - **wrap**: flex items will wrap onto multiple lines, from top to bottom.
     - **wrap-reverse**: flex items will wrap onto multiple lines from bottom to top.
--   **flex-flow**: This is a shorthand for the flex-direction and flex-wrap properties, which together define the flex container’s main and cross axes.
+* flex-flow: This is a shorthand for the flex-direction and flex-wrap properties, which together define the flex container’s main and cross axes.
 The default value is row nowrap.
 * justify-content: This defines the alignment along the main axis.
 It helps distribute extra free space leftover when either all the flex items on a line are inflexible, or are flexible but have reached their maximum size.
 It also exerts some control over the alignment of items when they overflow the line.
     - **flex-start (default)**: items are packed toward the start of the flex-direction.
     - **flex-end**: items are packed toward the end of the flex-direction.